Ørsted offshore wind hub could give new life to old marine terminal

 ATLANTIC CITY — An overgrown waterfront lot with decrepit remains of old piers may soon become a bustling facility where crews will hop on boats to service New Jersey's first ocean wind farm about 15 miles offshore.

-Ørsted North America picked the site on the Delta Basin in the Bungalow Park section of the city, facing Golden Nugget Atlantic City Hotel, Casino & Marina, for its easy boat access to Clam Creek and the Absecon Inlet to the ocean.
+Ørsted North America picked the site on the Delta Basin in the Bungalow Park section of the city, facing Golden Nugget Atlantic City, for its easy boat access to Clam Creek and the Absecon Inlet to the ocean.

 It is still finalizing the purchase from a private owner, said Davon McCurry, Ørsted's New Jersey deputy head of market and government affairs.